M. Qasim Jan: Academic career

 He performed post-doctoral research at Dartmouth College (1985), University of Leicester (1981, 1989), and University of Oklahoma (1987–88).
-He was awarded prestigious Fellowships, such as Royal Society, Fulbright, and NERC.
+He was awarded prestigious fellowships, such as Royal Society, Fulbright, and NERC.
 He paid visits to many institutions and delivered talks on the geology of the North-West Himalayas in Europe, the US, and Australia.
-In 1980, he joined the newly founded government-based organisation, the National Centre of Excellence in Geology, where he later served as its Director.
-He was a visiting professor at the University of Oregon, USA, in 1994–95.
-From 1997 to 2000, he was Vice-Chancellor, University of Peshawar, and from 1 July 2001 to December 2003, was founder Vice-Chancellor of the Sarhad University of Science and Information Technology, Peshawar.
+In 1980, he joined the newly founded government-based organisation, the National Centre of Excellence in Geology, where he later served as its director.
+He was a visiting professor at the University of Oregon, US, in 1994–95.
+From 1997 to 2000, he was vice-chancellor, University of Peshawar, and from 1 July 2001 to December 2003, was founder vice-chancellor of the Sarhad University of Science and Information Technology, Peshawar.
 In February 2004, he was selected as Distinguished National Professor of the Higher Education Commission, and from October 2005 to February 2010 was Vice-Chancellor of Quaid-i-Azam University, Islamabad.
 Jan remained actively engaged in studying various aspects of the geology of the northeast Himalayas and Karakoram, and published a large number of papers both nationally and internationally.